An investment in knowledge pays the best interest.

-- Great pride in knowing that your support makes an impact at the School.
+- Great pride in knowing that your annual support makes an impact at the school.

 How to join the Dean's Circle

-You are invited to become a Dean’s Circle member with an annual gift of $1,000 or more to the Dentistry Fund for Achievement or Dental Hygiene Fund.
+You are invited to become a Dean’s Circle member with an annual gift of $1,000 or more to the Dental School Scholarships Fund, Dentistry Fund for Achievement, Dental Hygiene Fund, or a combination of the three.
 Your gift can be made over the course of the year, but only donations of $1,000 or more to these funds will be eligible for membership in the Dean’s Circle.
 You can make a pledge of $1,000 or more and make payments on a schedule that fits your needs within the following 12 months.
 The pledge must be made by December 31 in a given year to be recognized in our annual donor roster.

 - Give online through the University of Minnesota Foundation.
 Once a gift to this fund in that amount is made, our Development Office is notified and we will acknowledge your gift and membership in the Dean’s Circle.

 Together we can help to assure the future of a strong and successful School of Dentistry.
 Please join the School of Dentistry’s Dean’s Circle today!

 "As good citizens, we believe it's our duty to give back to our community, whether it is through financial donations or through our time."
 This spirit of giving is weaved into the fabric of the daily lives of Dr. John (D.D.S.
 '61) and Mrs. Nadia Doroschak.
 Their generous involvements in the community have included, among many, providing volunteer dentistry to the children of Chernobyl, serving in the House of Delegates of the Minnesota Dental Association, and helping new immigrants establish themselves in the U.S. The School of Dentistry's Dean's Circle is yet another way they give of themselves.
 The Doroschaks urge, "This is one of the best investments you can make into the future of dentistry."